Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-controller.md

 ## Prerequisites

-To enable your application to use the media controller functionality:
+To enable your application to use the media controller functionality, follow these steps:

 1. The application has to request permission by adding the following privilege to the `tizen-manifest.xml` file: